99MGMT Blog

 2. Sign all necessary documents and make sure to read carefully through any provisions related to advance notice or non-compete scenarios.

 3. Review policies regarding employment and leaving your employer, as well as tail coverage (also known as a supplemental endorsement policy) to prevent malpractice insurers from refusing to cover claims because of your departure.
-Keep in mind that you may be financially responsible for the cost of tail coverage if you are terminating your relationship with the medical practice without cause.
+Keep in mind that you may be financially responsible for the cost of tail coverage if you terminate your relationship with the medical practice without cause.

 Starting a Medical Practice in Texas: Should You Work with an MSO?